smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 With such frequent releases meant that releases were always on our mind.
 Every change we introduced needed to be consider how it would impact the deployment and our users.
-Backwards compatiblity became a very important design consideration.
-Overall I feel like this slowed down how fast we could make some changes but deliver new functionality sooner with less effort for our users.
-Since we could deliver earlier we received better feedback on new features which helped us make more effective changes.
-However, the downside is code that could have been removed quickly with a breaking change now needed to be planned over multiple releases.
-This tradeoff was routinely frustrating but we persisted because it helped us make a better product and was easier for our users.
+Backwards compatiblity became a very important design consideration and needed extra testing/development effort.
+Although more work was required to keep the code stable we were able to ship new functionality sooner and with less ceremony.
+Earlier delivery meant better feedback on new features which helped guide future changes.
+Breaking changes took more time and often spanned multiple releases so there was always a smooth transition.
+This tradeoff was routinely frustrating but we persisted because it helped us make a better product and allowed our users adopt new releases sooner.

 TODO: Full continuous delivery in Dev